Contact: 919-513-6262 | Student Services

 - Because International Visiting Students are only allowed to observe NCSU-CVM’s clinical rotations (NOT participate), it can sometimes affect whether they receive credit from their home institution for the visit.
 Students should check with their school to ensure that they will be approved to visit NCSU-CVM as a supervised observer.

-- Students must submit their application at least 3 weeks prior to the requested visit dates.
+- For best consideration, students should submit their application at least 6 weeks prior to the requested visit dates.
+Applications submitted after the 4 week mark will not be considered.

 - Complete the Visitor Application.
 Click on the red button to go to form.
 Externships are scheduling according to course availability.
 Applications will only be processed after ensuring that NC State’s clinical-year students have been scheduled to meet all requirements.